About Me

 Supervisor: Professor Richard E. Turner

-Topics: Probabilistic modelling, deep learning, Bayesian deep learning, meta-learning, equivariance, PAC-Bayes
+Topics: Probabilistic modelling, deep learning, Bayesian deep learning, meta-learning, equivariance, generalization

 Supervisor: Dr. Michalis Titsias